ypaulsussman/yblog/content/other_peoples_lines.md

 A myth is a fixed way of looking at the world which cannot be destroyed because, looked at through the myth, all evidence supports the myth. -Edward De Bono, consultant, writer, and speaker (1933- )

-Religion--freedom--vengeance--what you will, / A word's enough to raise mankind to kill. -Lord Byron, poet (1788-1824)
+Religion - freedom - vengeance - what you will, / A word's enough to raise mankind to kill. -Lord Byron, poet (1788-1824)

 In the course of many centuries a few laborsaving devices have been introduced into the mental kitchen – alcohol, coffee, tobacco, Benzedrine, etc – but these are very crude, constantly breaking down, and liable to injure the cook.
-Literary composition in the twentieth century A.D. is pretty much what it was in the twentieth century B.C.: nearly everything has still to be done by hand. –W.H.
+Literary composition in the twentieth century A.D. is pretty much what it was in the twentieth century B.C.: nearly everything has still to be done by hand. -W.H.
 Auden

 The poet who writes "free" verse is like Robinson Crusoe on his desert island: he must do all his cooking, laundry and darning for himself.
-In a few exceptional cases, this manly independence produces something original and impressive, but more often the result is squalor – dirty sheets on the unmade bed and empty bottles on the unswept floor. –W.H.
+In a few exceptional cases, this manly independence produces something original and impressive, but more often the result is squalor – dirty sheets on the unmade bed and empty bottles on the unswept floor. -W.H.
 Auden

 What the mass media offers is not popular art, but entertainment which is intended to be consumed like food, forgotten, and replaced by a new dish.
-This is bad for everyone; the majority lose all genuine taste of their own, and the minority become cultural snobs. –W.H.
+This is bad for everyone; the majority lose all genuine taste of their own, and the minority become cultural snobs. -W.H.
 Auden

 All poets adore explosions, thunderstorms, tornadoes, conflagrations, ruins, scenes of spectacular carnage.
-The poetic imagination is not at all a desirable quality in a statesman. –W.H.
+The poetic imagination is not at all a desirable quality in a statesman. -W.H.
 Auden

-The image of myself which I try to create in my own mind in order that I may love myself is very different from the image which I try to create in the minds of others in order that they may love me. –W.H.
+The image of myself which I try to create in my own mind in order that I may love myself is very different from the image which I try to create in the minds of others in order that they may love me. -W.H.
 Auden

-To have a sense of sin means to feel guilty at there being an ethical choice to make, a guilt which, however "good" I may become, remains unchanged. –W.H.
+To have a sense of sin means to feel guilty at there being an ethical choice to make, a guilt which, however "good" I may become, remains unchanged. -W.H.
 Auden

-When one looks into the window of a store which sells devotional art objects, one can't help wishing the iconoclasts had won. –W.H.
+When one looks into the window of a store which sells devotional art objects, one can't help wishing the iconoclasts had won. -W.H.
 Auden

-No opera plot can be sensible, for people do not sing when they are feeling sensible. –W.H.
+No opera plot can be sensible, for people do not sing when they are feeling sensible. -W.H.
 Auden

-The basic stimulus to the intelligence is doubt, a feeling that the meaning of an experience is not self-evident. –W.H.
+The basic stimulus to the intelligence is doubt, a feeling that the meaning of an experience is not self-evident. -W.H.
 Auden

 He [Kierkegaard] suffers from one great literary defect, which is often found in lonely geniuses: he never knows when to stop.
-Lonely people are apt to fall in love with the sound of their own voice, as Narcissus fell in love with his reflection, not out of conceit but out of despair of finding another who will listen and respond. –W.H.
+Lonely people are apt to fall in love with the sound of their own voice, as Narcissus fell in love with his reflection, not out of conceit but out of despair of finding another who will listen and respond. -W.H.
 Auden

 All any drug amounts to is tweaking the incoming data.
 You have to be incredibly self-centered or pathetic to be satisfied with simply tweaking the incoming data. -William Gibson, author (1948-)

 One of my greatest pleasures in writing has come from the thought that perhaps my work might annoy someone of comfortably pretentious position.
-Then comes the saddening realization that such people rarely read. –John Kenneth Galbraith, economist (1908-2006)
+Then comes the saddening realization that such people rarely read. -John Kenneth Galbraith, economist (1908-2006)

 It takes a certain maturity of mind to accept that nature works as steadily in rust as in rose petals. -Esther Warner Dendel, writer and artist (1910-2002)